KDE/documentation-develop-kde-org/content/hig/style/elevation.md

 weight: 2
 ---

-Athough in recent years "flat" design has taken over the mobile market, KDE has continued to use shadows as a means to provide depth and elevation to elements on the screen.
+Although in recent years "flat" design has taken over the mobile market, KDE has continued to use shadows as a means to provide depth and elevation to elements on the screen.